GeminiDRSoftware/DRAGONS/recipe_system/doc/reduce_UsersManual/interfaces.rst

                           Set a parameter from the command line.
     -r RECIPENAME, --recipe RECIPENAME
                           Specify a recipe by name.
+    --suffix SUFFIX       Add SUFFIX to filenames at end of reduction.
+    --upload_metrics      Send QA metrics to fitsstore.
+Default is False.
     --user_cal USER_CAL   Specify user supplied calibrations.
-    --suffix SUFFIX       Add 'suffix' to filenames at end of reduction.

 The [options] are described in the following sections.